majed7d3/Analyzing-Stock-Data/README.md

 # Analyzing-Stock-Data
+This is a project we did for a data structures class

-analyze stock from a .csv file
+This project purpose is to analyze stock from a .csv file